avl/arcshift/README.md

 of ArcShift.
 Unfortunately, this requires at least 280 TB of RAM.

 In the end, I just added an exception for this logic.

+## Thoughts on focusing too much on failing test cases

+Having a very exhaustive test bench is of great value.
+However, a problem that I encountered at least twice while working on Arcshift, is that I lost track of the big picture, and entered a cycle of:

+1. Run tests
+2. Test fails
+3. Fix particular failure of test case by adding more code
+4. Repeat from #1

+After a few iterations of the above loop, the code became very complex, and I was no longer really sure of what invariants were supposed to hold.

+It doesn't matter how comprehensive your test-suite is if you can never get it to pass :-) .

+One part of the design that I should have nailed down instead of chasing breaking test cases was the semantics of weak/strong refcounts.

+In arcshift, the rules are like this:

+1: Each ArcShiftLight-instance holds a weak (value 1) refcount on its primary node.
+2: Each ArcShift-instance holds a strong (value 2^19) refcount on its primary node.
+3: Each node with a live (non-dropped) payload holds a strong refcount on its next node (if it has one).
+4: Each node with a dropped payload must have a next node.
+5: Each node with a dropped payload holds a weak refcount on its next node.
+6: When attaining a strong reference to a node, its 'next' pointer must be checked after increasing the refcount.
+   If 'next' has a value, it must be used instead (decreasing and increasing refcounts appropriately).
+7: When deciding to drop a payload, the node must be marked as dropped (affecting the next-ptr), and then the refcount must be checked.
+If there are strong counts, the drop must be undone.
+Rule 6&7 ensure that there can never be strong links to a node with dropped payload
+8: Because a node with a non-dropped payload always has a strong link to the next node, that next node cannot be dropped.
+By induction, all nodes 'to the right of' a non-dropped node are also non-dropped.

+Before nailing these rules down, I had a very hard time fixing bugs where ArcShift and ArcShiftLight instances were being reloaded and dropped simultaneously.